ojmel/MeaningfulProjects/README.md

 ## MLB
 Here I created a SQL database with python to house MLB game data back from the last 8 years to train a Linear Regression and fully connected neural network to select winning teams.
 Highlights are integration of webscraping, SQL, machine learning.

+## Monopoly Deal
+Here I replicated the card game Monopoly Deal as a online-multiplayer game.
+Highlights are used of rpc procedural calls for real-time multiplayer.
+Implementation of realtime physics, and 3D modeling of the cards and table in Blender.